django-cms/django-cms/docs/how_to/menus.rst

   the case ``post_cut`` is ``True``.

 ``breadcrumb``
-  Is this breadcrumb call rather than a menu call?
+  Is this a breadcrumb call rather than a menu call?

 Here is an example of a built-in modifier that marks all node levels::